wikimedia/wikiwho_api_public/SETUP.md

 * changing the MIDDLEWARE variable name in the settings just silences a warning.

+### Registering an OAuth consumer

+The app requires OAuth consumer credentials to make API requests.
+Register an 'owner-only' consumer with only basic permissions here: https://meta.wikimedia.org/wiki/Special:OAuthConsumerRegistration/propose

+Put the 4 values into settings.py as WP_CONSUMER_TOKEN, WP_CONSUMER_SECRET, WP_ACCESS_TOKEN, and WP_ACCESS_SECRET.
+(You don't need to set WP_USER or WP_PASSWORD.)

 ### Running Celery in development

 * Instead of the complex instructions for running Celery from the wiki, you can run a worker directly from a terminal (once rabbitmq is set up). `celery -A wikiwho_api worker --loglevel=INFO`